iconindicators/appindicators/README.md

 ### Run an Indicator (from within the source tree)

-Prerequisite: the indicator's `.whl` must be built as above.
+Prerequisite: the indicator's `.whl` must be built.

 To run a `indicatortest`: